The Maven Hotel - Kachina Southwestern Grill

 Los Chingones

 Chef and restaurateur Troy Guard is renowned for his bold restaurant portfolio, and Los Chingones, located in the hip and artsy RiNo ‘hood, is no exception.
 The rollicking, bi-level taqueria, splashed with eye-catching murals and Mexican folk art, is full of artistic flair.
 The food deserves props, too.
 Start with a salsa flight and guacamole and work your way up to the octopus or Kobe beef tacos.
 You’ll also find an innovative cocktail roster that spotlights tequila, best imbibed on the sprawling rooftop deck overlooking the city skyline.
-So popular is Los Chingones that it’s branched out to multiple locals across the city, including the Denver Tech Center and Central Park.
+So popular is Los Chingones that it’s branched out to multiple locales across the city, including the Denver Tech Center and Central Park.

 Dos Santos

 Owned by brothers Jason and Kris Wallenta (the duo also presides over White Pie, a Connecticut-style pizza restaurant), Dos Santos, residing in Uptown, brings the flavors of Mexico City to 17th Avenue’s restaurant row.
-The compact menu, accentuated with traditional and contemporary guacamole preparations (get the flight) and aguachili, an assemblage of lime-cured shrimp, onions, avocado and Serrano chiles, is most notable for its soft corn tacos, headliners that include the Del Mar, a heavenly layer of beer-battered shrimp, sliced cabbage, pickled onions, fried leeks and habanero aioli.
+The compact menu, accentuated with traditional and contemporary guacamole preparations (get the flight) and aguachile, an assemblage of lime-cured shrimp, onions, avocado and Serrano chiles, is most notable for its soft corn tacos, headliners that include the Del Mar, a heavenly layer of beer-battered shrimp, sliced cabbage, pickled onions, fried leeks and habanero aioli.
 The industrial-cool space, bedecked with exposed brick and reclaimed wood accents, also parades a spirited bar that serves classic cocktails, wine, craft beers and margaritas that pack a punch.

 Tacos, Tequila, Whiskey

 One of the many attributes of a tortilla — in this case, corn — is its versatility.
-The humble tortilla is a blank canvas on which to tinker, and that’s exactly what chef-owner Kevin Morrison does at Tacos, Tequila, Whiskey, his trifecta of dynamic Mexican joints in City Park, Governors Park and Highland.
+The humble tortilla is a blank canvas on which to tinker, and that’s exactly what chef-owner Kevin Morrison does at Tacos, Tequila, Whiskey, his dynamic Mexican joint in Highland.
 The griddled tortillas are a perfect vehicle for the pan-roasted shrimp and scallops with avocado crema and pico de gallo, or the sweet-and-sour-braised pork belly with candied garlic and cilantro-and-cabbage slaw.
 But why stop there when you can get crispy beef tongue tacos, steak tacos and a terrific vegetarian number with lacy cotija cheese, avocado and roasted tomatillo salsa?
 There’s not a dud to be found on the taco train, a declaration that extends to the rest of the menu: queso fundido studded with chorizo, guacamole and chips, chicken chicharrones and, for dessert, churros paired with a Mexican hot chocolate sauce.
 Everything, of course, taste even better with a cerveza or margarita, both of which you’ll find in abundance.
 And, yes, there’s plenty of whiskey, too.

 Adelitas Cocina Y Cantina

-At Adelitas Cocina Y Cantina, a spirited Mexican restaurant in Platt Park, you’ll need to plan ahead if you want to take advantage of its super-popular Taco Tuesdays, a day-long throng of warriors that arrive in droves and brave the waits to feast on $1 tacos.
+At Adelitas Cocina Y Cantina, a spirited Mexican restaurant in Platt Park, you’ll need to plan ahead if you want to take advantage of its super-popular Taco Tuesdays, a day-long throng of warriors that arrive in droves and brave the waits to feast on $2 tacos.
 But while tacos get plenty of attention on the menu, you’d also be wise to consider the mole enchiladas, carne asada and rustic posole — a crimson-stained stew brimming with pork and guajillo chiles.
 On the side: onions, cilantro, diced radishes, cabbage, lime wedges and soft tortillas.
 If you walk on the wild side, swirl in a spoonful of the compulsively addictive (and hot) habanero salsa.
 And while you should definitely order a mezcal margarita, it won’t dull the pain — but an horchata might.
 If you want a post-dinner libation, proceed directly to the intimate mezcaleria directly behind Adelitas.

 Uno Mas Taqueria Y Cantina